Introduction

 Keeping the Workspace Clean

-• Wipe Down After Sanding: After sanding, use a damp cloth to carefully wipe the surface.
-This crucial step removes any lingering dust that could hinder the adhesion of subsequent coats.
+- Wipe Down After Sanding: After you sand, use a damp cloth to wipe the surface.
+This important step gets rid of any dust that might mess up the next coat.

 Techniques for a Smooth Finish